-(42)particularly who have requirement(4344)(45)None of the above mentioned studies recorded the EN intake or investigated the dietary factors.
+Despite the current knowledge about the contribution of dietary fatty acids in modulating the production of lipid mediators and signalling molecules in cells that are involve in immune regulation and inflammation (42), to our knowledge no previous data has been published linking fat intake with elevated levels of circulatory cytokines in critical illness.
+The current study recorded an association between enteral fat delivery and elevation in TNF-α, particularly in children >1 year of age.
+Although the younger group received higher doses of enteral fat and their median TNF-α was higher, but surprisingly we did not record such a statistical association.
+This could be attributed to variation in fat requirements, particularly in young children who have a higher fat requirement (25, 26)..
+There are limited data describing the changes in lipid metabolism in relation to inflammation during critical illness.
+In septic patients the changes in plasma fatty acids profiles appear to be related to the intensity of the inflammatory response, besides interleukins have shown to be inversely related to low-LDL/low-HDL (43, 44).
+In septic children increased expression of Neutrophil CD64 was associated with low HDL and LDL levels (45).
+None of the above mentioned studies recorded the EN intake or investigated the dietary factors.
 Studies linking inflammation to dietary factors do exist in other populations including obesity, heart disease and inflammatory bowel disease.
 In patients with heart failure TNF-α levels were elevated with higher intake of saturated fat (46).
 In an obese rat model, use of a high fat diet induced expression of TNF-α, IL1β and IL-6 in skeletal muscle, visceral fat and blood (47, 48,49, 50).
 Studies also suggest that the high fat western diet might induce systemic low-level inflammation as a result of changes in gut microbiota (17, 18).
 In a study conducted on 15 overweight men, a low-fat diet resulted in statistically significant reduction in TNF-α (19).
 However, it is important to point out that the type of fat delivered might also impact the inflammatory response.
 In an experimental induced colitis rat model, medium-chain triglycerides (MCT) rich diet reduced IL-6, IL-8 levels, indicating that MCT rich formulas exert an anti-inflammatory effect in colitis (51).

-(52)(53)
+Although the exact mechanism that links dietary fat to inflammation is not fully understood, but several mechanisms have been proposed.
+It is generally accepted that pro-inflammatory fatty acids may act directly and activate receptors that signals inflammatory response (52).
+It has also been suggested infiltration of macrophages associated with adiposity accounts for the increased adipose expression of TNF-α (47).
+However, one of the recently proposed mechanisms that links dietary fat to inflammation, is related to it’s effect on promoting the translocation of microbial products from the gut into the bloodstream (53).
+Given the well-documented evidence of intestinal dysbiosis during critical illness makes this explanation plausible and of clinical justification.

 In the current study association between energy intake and IL-10 could be related to stimulation of insulin secretion.
 IL-10 signalling has been proposed as a potential mechanism to increase energy expenditure and improve insulin sensitivity (55, 56).